Pooja08139899/Python-SQL-Digital-Ledger-for-Police-Post-Logs/README.md

 # Python-SQL-Digital-Ledger-for-Police-Post-Logs
 Police check posts require a centralized system for logging, tracking, and analyzing vehicle movements.
 Currently, manual logging and inefficient databases slow down security processes.
 This project aims to build an SQL-based check post database with a Python-powered dashboard for real-time insights and alerts.
+PolicePostLogs.ipynb file for data preprocessiong and database connectivity PolicePostLogsSL.py file for streamlit and queries traffic_stop.csv is the dataset